All 2022 sessions will be held over Zoom!

 — Jessica Platt, violinist

-CINEMATIC STRINGS: HOW TO PLAY LIKE A PLAYER BUT THINK LIKE A COMPOSER
+CINEMATIC MUSICIANSHIP: HOW TO PLAY LIKE A PLAYER BUT THINK LIKE A COMPOSER

 Julie Lyonn Lieberman and Michael A. Levine